namson0482/spring-boot-h2-swagger/README.md

  - Swagger-UI: You can use the Web Browser and open the URL below to invoke Restful via Swagger-UI
      - localhost:8080/swagger-ui.html

+ - See Coverage of JUnit Test
+   - mvn clean install jacoco:report
+   - open PROJECT_BASE_DIR/target/site/jacoco/index.html

+ - Notes: In this project, I configure FetchType.EAGER between Device and Weather, Weather and Temperature.
+Depend on actual data, we can change configuration at here to improve performance.